Milestones

 1977

-- Establishes Olympus Camera Corporation in the United States to market Olympus consumer products.
+- Established Olympus Camera Corporation in the United States to market Olympus consumer products.

 1974

-- Develops direct, through-the-lens metering for its SLR cameras.
+- Developed direct, through-the-lens metering for its SLR cameras.

-- Opens offices in both England and the Netherlands.
+- Opened offices in both England and the Netherlands.

 1972

-- Releases the OM System and establishes itself as the pioneer in the development of compact SLRs.
+- Released the OM System and establishes itself as the pioneer in the development of compact SLRs.

 1971